-45. Enhanced Due Diligence (EDD) for non-face-to-face customer onboarding (other than customer onboarding in terms of paragraph 25): Non-face-to-face onboarding facilitates the bank to establish a relationship with the customer without meeting the customer physically or through V-CIP.
+44. Enhanced Due Diligence (EDD) for non-face-to-face customer onboarding (other than customer onboarding in terms of paragraph 25): Non-face-to-face onboarding facilitates the NBFC to establish a relationship with the customer without meeting the customer physically or through V-CIP.
 Such non-face-to-face modes for the purpose of this paragraph include use of digital channels such as CKYCR, DigiLocker, equivalent e-document, etc., and non- digital modes such as obtaining copy of OVD certified by additional certifying authorities as allowed for NRIs and PIOs.
-The bank shall undertake the following EDD measures for non-face-to-face customer onboarding (other than customer onboarding in terms of paragraph 25):
+The NBFC shall undertake the following EDD measures for non-face-to-face customer onboarding (other than customer onboarding in terms of paragraph 25):

-(1) If the bank has introduced the process of V-CIP, it shall provide the same as the first option to the customer for remote onboarding.
-It is reiterated that the bank shall treat processes complying with prescribed standards and procedures for V-CIP on par with face-to-face CIP for the purpose of these Directions.

-- (2) In order to prevent frauds, alternate mobile numbers shall not be linked post CDD with such accounts for transaction OTP, transaction updates, etc. The bank shall permit transactions only from the mobile number used for account opening.
-The bank shall have a Board-approved policy delineating a robust process of due diligence for dealing with requests for change of registered mobile number. - (3) Apart from obtaining the current address proof, the bank shall verify the current address through positive confirmation before allowing operations in the account.
-The bank may carry out the positive confirmation by means of such as address verification letter, contact point verification, deliverables, etc. - (4) The bank shall obtain PAN from the customer and the PAN shall be verified from the verification facility of the issuing authority. - (5) First transaction in such accounts shall be a credit from existing KYC-complied bank account of the customer. - (6) The bank shall categorise such customers as high-risk customers and shall subject accounts opened in non-face-to-face mode to enhanced monitoring until the identity of the customer is verified in face-to-face manner or through V-CIP.
+- (1) If the NBFC has introduced the process of V-CIP, it shall provide the same as the first option to the customer for remote onboarding.
+It is reiterated that the NBFC shall treat processes complying with prescribed standards and procedures for V-CIP on par with face-to-face CIP for the purpose of these Directions. - (2) In order to prevent frauds, alternate mobile numbers shall not be linked post CDD with such accounts for transaction OTP, transaction updates, etc. The NBFC shall permit transactions only from the mobile number used for account opening.
+The NBFC shall have a Board-approved policy delineating a robust process of due diligence for dealing with requests for change of registered mobile number. - (3) Apart from obtaining the current address proof, the NBFC shall verify the current address through positive confirmation before allowing operations in the account.
+The NBFC may carry out the positive confirmation by means of such as address verification letter, contact point verification, deliverables, etc.

+(4) The NBFC shall obtain PAN from the customer and the PAN shall be verified from the verification facility of the issuing authority.

+(5) First transaction in such accounts shall be a credit from existing KYC-complied bank account of the customer.

+(6) The NBFC shall categorise such customers as high-risk customers and shall subject accounts opened in non-face-to-face mode to enhanced monitoring until the identity of the customer is verified in face-to-face manner or through V-CIP.

-46. Accounts of Politically Exposed Persons (PEPs)
+45. Accounts of Politically Exposed Persons (PEPs):

-- (1) The bank shall have the option of establishing a relationship with PEPs (whether as customer or beneficial owner) provided that, apart from performing normal customer due diligence: - (i) the bank has in place appropriate risk management systems to determine whether the customer or the beneficial owner is a PEP; - (ii) The bank shall take reasonable measures for establishing the source of funds / wealth; - (iii) the bank shall obtain approval to open an account for a PEP from the
+(1) The NBFC shall have the option of establishing a relationship with PEPs (whether as customer or beneficial owner) provided that, apart from performing normal customer due diligence:

+(i) The NBFC has in place appropriate risk management systems to determine whether the customer or the beneficial owner is a PEP;

+(ii) The NBFC shall take reasonable measures for establishing the source of funds / wealth;

+(iii) The NBFC shall obtain approval to open an account for a PEP from the senior management;

-- senior management; - (iv) the bank subjects all such accounts to enhanced monitoring on an on-going basis; - (v) in the event of an existing customer or the beneficial owner of an existing account subsequently becoming a PEP, the bank obtains the senior management's approval to continue the business relationship; - (2) These instructions shall also apply to family members or close associates of PEPs.
+(iv) The NBFC subjects all such accounts to enhanced monitoring on an on-going basis;

+(v) in the event of an existing customer or the beneficial owner of an existing account subsequently becoming a PEP, the NBFC obtains the senior management's approval to continue the business relationship;

+(2) These instructions shall also apply to family members or close associates of PEPs.